 Adult Sailing

-If you are part of a double handed offshore mixed crew (please see NOR for the specific defnitions for mixed crew) and interested representing the USA at the 2025 Offshore Double Handed World Championship, submit your application for consideration in the process outlined below.
+If you are part of a double handed offshore mixed crew (please see NOR for the specific definitions for mixed crew) and interested in representing the USA at the 2026 Offshore Double Handed World Championship, submit your application for consideration in the process outlined below.
 US Sailing, along with other Member National Authorities (MNAs), has been invited to apply for entry in the event.
-US Sailing will request two invitations during the first phase of registration, and hopes to be invited to nominate one, and possibly a second, team to participate in the 2025 event.
-Please see the Offical Notice Board for specific event details.
+US Sailing will request two invitations during the first phase of registration, and hopes to be invited to nominate one, and possibly a second, team to participate in the 2026 event.
+Please see the Official Notice Board for specific event details.

-This is the second edition of the Offshore Doublehanded World Championship will be held in Cowes, Isle of Wight in the United Kingdom, from 22 September to 1 October 2025 using the Sun Fast 30 One Design.
-This event is the second of three Doublehanded Offshore World Championships with the third venue yet to be confirmed for 2026.
+This is the third edition of the Offshore Doublehanded World Championship will be held in Marseille, France, from 23 September to 2 October 2026 using the Sun Fast 30 One Design.

 To view Selection Procedures, click here